PlatzKiecker/docs/README.md

 #### Guest Information

 In the second step, the full name of the person making the booking is requested.
 A telephone number is also required for queries and confirmations.
 Specific details can be referenced in the 'Comment/Reservation Details' area.
-All fields must be filled in before confirming.
+All fields must be filled out before confirming.
+Does 'comment' need to be filled out?

 ![Reservation Details](images/reservation.png)